 The PCL is much bigger and stronger than the ACL, and is injured much less frequently.
-When the ACL is also torn the PCL component is also often clinically missed.

 Examination for anterior cruciate ligament laxity are likely to include -

-- Posterior drawer test - with the patient in the position above, the surgeon pulls the tibia forward (the 'shinbone') (anterior drawer) and pushes it backwards (posterior drawer).
+With the patient in the position above, the surgeon pulls the tibia forward (the 'shinbone') (anterior drawer) and pushes it backwards (posterior drawer).
 Backward movement ('posterior translation') suggests PCL tear.
 This test is highly sensitive for isolated PCL tears.

-- Sag sign - With the patient lying on his/her back and the hips and knees bent to 90 degrees, the examiner holds both heels.
+With the patient lying on his/her back and the hips and knees bent to 90 degrees, the examiner holds both heels.
 With PCL tears the affected leg 'sags' below the good leg.

 Special investigations might include -